elyor-doniyorov/favorite-companies/README.md

 # Favorite Companies

-## The React Web App uses Financial modeling prep API to retrieve top sellers all over the world and allow users to get detailed information on each one.
+## This React Web Application uses Financial modeling prep API to retrieve top sellers all over the world and allow users to get detailed information on each one.

 ## Project screenshots: